HenrikBengtsson/future/README.md

 [1] 3.14
 ```
 With asynchronous futures the current/main R process does _not_ block, which means it is available for further processing while the futures are being resolved
-n separates processes running in the background.
+in separates processes running in the background.
 In other words, futures provide a simply but yet powerful construct for parallel and / or distributed processing in R.

 Now, if you cannot be bothered to read all the nitty-gritty details about futures, but just want to try them out, then skip to the end to play with the Mandelbrot demo using both parallel and non-parallel evaluation.